thatcherfreeman/utility-dctls/README.md

 ---

 ### RGB Linear Contrast DCTL
+**(Deprecated - Use "Linear Contrast DCTL" instead.)**
+You can find the old version of this DCTL (here)[https://github.com/thatcherfreeman/utility-dctls/blob/167d849241ddd1e6dbd3963e2be3601694173a38/Effects/RGB%20Linear%20Contrast.dctl]
 Applies a power function to the RGB channels, keeping 0.18 unchanged.
 This DCTL expects a scene linear image.

 #### How it works